A Graph Neural Network for the Era of Large Atomistic Models: Discussion

 \section{Discussion}

 In this work, we introduce the DPA3 model architecture, specifically designed to meet the requirements of large atomistic models (LAMs).
 The DPA3 model adheres to the physical principles inherent in universal potential energy surfaces (PES), exhibiting scaling laws and maintaining a constant parameter scale that remains independent of the number of tasks in a multi-task training scheme.
 The performance of the DPA3 model is demonstrated through two benchmarking approaches.
 Firstly, the DPA3 model is assessed in standard potential energy fitting tasks that are well-established in the literature.
 Its accuracy is assessed across five benchmark cases spanning diverse research domains, including molecular systems, bulk materials, surface and cluster catalysis, two-dimensional materials, and battery materials.
 The model demonstrates superior performance in the majority of test cases.
-Secondly, the model is evaluated as a LAM, specifically the DPA-3.1-3M model trained on the OpenLAM-v1 dataset under a multi-task scheme, using the LAMBench benchmark suite.
-The DPA-3.1-3M model showcases exceptional generalizability in zero-shot force field tasks within LAMBench, indicating its ability to achieve high accuracy as an out-of-the-box potential energy model for scientific inquiries, or requiring minimal data when fine-tuned for downstream tasks.
+Secondly, the model is evaluated as a LAM, specifically the DPA-3.1-3M model trained on the OpenLAM-v1 dataset under a multi-task scheme.
+The DPA-3.1-3M model showcases exceptional generalizability in zero-shot force field tasks across 12 downstream datasets spanning distinct scientific domains, indicating its ability to achieve high accuracy as an out-of-the-box potential energy model for scientific inquiries, or requiring minimal data when fine-tuned for downstream tasks.
 The DPA3 model is characterized by its smoothness and conservativeness, indicating that higher accuracy in force field generalizability typically correlates with enhanced performance in property calculation tasks~\cite{fu2025learning}.

 The pathway to enhancing the generalizability of the DPA3 model as a LAM is evident.
 According to the scaling law, increasing the model size can be achieved through optimizing the implementation or by integrating model parallelization mechanisms.
 Additionally, expanding the scale of training data by incorporating datasets from a diverse range of application domains will further enhance the model's generalizability.
 For instance, integrating the recently published OMol25 dataset~\cite{levine2025open}, which comprises 102 million configurations, into the training of the DPA3 model is expected to remarkably enhance its generalizability, especially within molecular systems.